A comparison rate on a home loan is legally mandated to be calculated based on:

 - A principal and interest loan

 A comparison rate is a percentage rate that all lenders must display by law, next to their advertised interest rates.
-The rate more closely reflects what you'll actually pay on top of your principal loan repayments over the year, by taking into account the interest rate plus most of the fees and charges you'll pay.
+The rate gives you a guide of what you're more likely to pay when you take into account fees on top of the original interest rate.

 Comparison rates were made mandatory in an attempt to stop lenders from advertising very low interest rates that lured borrowers into loans that cost them far more in the long run.